-I wish to propose an amendment to the Order of Business to the effect that No. 10 be taken before No. 1.
+I propose an amendment to the Order of Business that No. 10 be taken before No. 1.
 I am introducing my second Private Member's Bill today, the Criminal Justice (Rehabilitative Periods) Bill 2018, which will provide for broader and fairer access to spent convictions and ensure that people with criminal convictions are given a fair chance to be rehabilitated and to move on with their lives.
-I will bring it forward for Second Stage debate early in the new year.
-I hope that it will receive cross-party support.
+I will bring it forward for debate on Second Stage early in the new year.
+I hope it will receive cross-party support.
 I would be happy to go over any provisions of the Bill with interested colleagues in the meantime.

-I want to talk about the homelessness crisis and the signal that we, as politicians, send to young people as we try to solve it.
+I want to talk about the homelessness crisis and the signal that we, as politicians, send to young people as we try to resolve it.
 I have received an incredible letter from the justice and peace committee of Loreto College Wexford.
-These young women have collected over 500 signatures from fellow students on the letter, which addresses homelessness.
+These young women have collected over 500 signatures from fellow students on the letter which addresses homelessness.

 We are the Justice & Peace group from Loreto Secondary School Wexford.
 We are writing this letter to express our frustration at the current homelessness crisis in Ireland and the lack of action our government are taking to help end this crisis.
 Homelessness is a word I’m sure you have heard in Irish Media recently, as it is something so prominent in our nation today.
 However, little action has been taken by our government to combat this national emergency.